 Our Kindergarten is a loving, caring and stimulating environment for 2–3-year-oldsOur new, dedicated site at 99 Herne Hill provides the perfect ‘home from home’ environment for our loving and caring expert staff to quickly settle your child and launch them onto a steep learning trajectory.

 Since the summer term of 2021, our Kindergarten operates from our new, dedicated site at 99 Herne Hill, only a 3-minute walk away from our main site.
 The premises have been meticulously designed to create a uniquely tailored ‘home from home’ environment for what is the first educational setting for most children.
 In our large sensory garden, children can explore our sand land, mud kitchen, water play, climbing, as well as herb growing, composting, and more.
-From spring 2022, the Bach (pronounced ‘batch’, named after small holiday or beach houses in New Zealand) will offer additional multi-use ‘tumble’ space and further opportunities for free-flow between the indoors and outdoors.
+At the back of the property, the Bach (pronounced ‘batch’, named after small holiday or beach houses in New Zealand) offers additional multi-use ‘tumble’ space and further opportunities for free-flow between the indoors and outdoors.

 The environment has been designed to facilitate our play-based, child-led learning approach – giving children the freedom and confidence to explore, experiment and problem-solve.
 Our expert staff play a critical role in supporting extending them in all of their endeavours, through skilled interactions and strong relationships, on a highly individual basis.